vinod-amagi/amgdoc/getting-started.md

 * Changes to the "*Ingest Flow*" can be initiated through the helpdesk service.

-* Discussion on the change and updates on change will be facilitated using the helpdesk service.
+* Progress of the change and updates on change will be tracked and communicated using the helpdesk service.

 ------